micaiahwallace/gowatchprog/readme.md

 This module was created to help manage background services on machines by providing the following core feature sets.

-- Install to a proper location
+- Install to a proper location based on installation context (user, system, allusers)
-- Register service autostart
+- Register service autostart based on service run context
 - Watchdog autorestart
-- Install updates and restart service
+- Install updates remotely

 ## Module Definition